Amanuensis Resume Examples, Tips & Free Templates

 Listing Your Experience: Formatting and Writing Tips to Beat Resume Screeners (ATS)

-Professional experience is the most extensive and important part of administrative assistant resumes.
+Professional experience is the most extensive and important part of office assistant resumes.
 Based on it, recruiters predict your future performance and evaluate how your skills match the particular industry, employer and role.
 Therefore, you want to be very specific and concise when describing past experiences.
 Here are a few hints if you are not sure where to get started:

 Write 5-6 bullet points per job.